yamti1/my-cpp-notebook/README.md

 	"Converts between types by reinterpreting the underlying bit pattern."
 - `(int)`
 	C-style cast.
 Can be any of the above.
+- `+n`
+	Converts an integer value to an integer of greater width.
+	If the original value was an unsigned integer of lesser width than `int`, it will be changed to a `signed` value as well.

 ### Multi-Threading